 At Decoman, process optimisation and continuous improvement to equipment mean that we are at the cutting edge of treatment and protection of industrial surfaces following current UNE standards.

-industrial painting main services
+industrial paint and surface treatment main services

 This is an electrochemical process where the steel turns into iron oxide due to the inexorable advance of damp and oxygen.